|The general skills of policy analysis||Top of the list: analysis and communications|

 These are all higher-order thinking skills, presumably acquired in college or graduate school.
 At the March, 2007, State of the College address, President Peter Mercer remarked that employers implore colleges to inculcate three skills among its graduates, roughly translated as:

 The ability to speak clearly in public

-The abillity to commit ideas and information to writing
+The ability to commit ideas and information to writing

 The ability to think in terms of clear and distinct ideas.

 Additional technical skills are strongly recommended.
-Information technology skills must be mastered, including sophistication with building spread sheets, facility with data base analysis, and Hypertext Mark-up Languages (HTML, web building).
-Simulation modelling, Geographic Information Systems (GIS), and some computer programming skills will help greatly, although are not required.
+Information technology skills must be mastered, including sophistication with building spreadsheets, facility with data base analysis, and Hypertext Mark-up Languages (HTML, web building).
+Simulation modeling, Geographic Information Systems (GIS), and some computer programming skills will help greatly, although are not required.
 The more technical, analytical, quantitative skills, the better the analyst.
 These are tools, means, toward smart, effective policy making -- these skills are not ends in themselves. ^

 Effective policy analysis must be quick, crisp, and timely.
 The opportunity to contribute policy analysis depends heavily on timing in the flow of events.
 The formulation of policy options is usually limited in time.
 It is hard to sustain an issue on the agenda for an extended period.
 Issue displacement from the agenda intrudes and the distractions will abbreviate the attention span of even the most committed political decision makers.